-However, if a person ‘pleads guilty’ in a traffic case, such evidence is almost universally admissible in a civil case because it is considered to be an admission of a party.
-See Hartigan v.
-Robertson (1980), 87 Ill.
+However, if a person pleads guilty in a traffic case, such evidence is almost universally admissible in a civil case because it is considered to be an admission of a party (Hartigan v.
+Robertson, 87 Ill.
 App.
-3d 732, 409 N.E.2d 366; Cogdill v.
-Durham (1976), 43 Ill.
+3d 732 (Ill.
 App.
-3d 940, 358 N.E.2d 6; Galvan v.
-Torres (1956), 8 Ill.
+Ct.
+1980); Cogdill v.
+Durham, 43 Ill.
 App.
-2d 227, 131 N.E.2d 367.
-In situations where a driver has pleaded guilty to a traffic violation, a certified copy of the plea may be ordered and used as evidence in the personal injury matter.
+3d 940 (Ill.
+App.
+Ct.
+1976)).
+In situations where a driver has pled guilty to a traffic violation, a certified copy of the plea may be ordered and used as evidence in the personal injury matter.

-One of the reasons you should have an attorney representing your interests in the injury context is that they can tell you when and where any ancillary traffic court case is and if you need to be present for the case.
+One of the reasons you should have an attorney representing your interests in the injury context is that they can tell you when and where any ancillary traffic court case is scheduled and if you need to be present for the case.
 In the majority of car accident cases when a driver is ticketed, the case may be continued numerous times before it is heard before a judge.
 These continuances can be frustrating and difficult to keep track of.
-At Rosenfeld Injury Lawyers LLC we track every traffic court case related to our client’s accident and can advise you when and where you need to be present.
+At Rosenfeld Injury Lawyers LLC we track every traffic court case related to our client’s accident and can advise you when and where you need to be present to testify.
 In many situations, we will have one of our attorneys at the traffic court date to help you as well as a court reporter to document the testimony of the defendant-driver and any witnesses.

 Do You Have Questions About the Traffic Court Case Related to Your Accident?